pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1307-ExitSlits_With_FDQ.rst

 Device Features
 ---------------
-- N/A
+- Adding an FDQ component to ExitSlits

 New Devices
 -----------
-- ExitSlitsFDQ, just an ExitSlits subclass with an FDQ component
+- N/A

 Bugfixes
 --------